-COURSE OUTCOMES: After successful completion of the course the student will be able to
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
 Demonstrate knowledge on discrete data systems, Z -Transform and modified Z Transform of Sampled Data system. - CO2.
 Design of controllers based on discrete time models are used in Industries. - CO3.
 Analyze various control strategies and identify mathematical model for various systems. - CO4.
 Asses the information to provide effective solution for real time problems using adaptive control methods.